HongYhong/cocoon/README.md

-(2) We use a list of key words about various cancer type to extract the tumor type information from abtract and body text using the xml file format.
+(2) We use a list of key words (**corpus**) about various cancer type to extract the tumor type information from abtsract and body text using the xml file format.

-We extract key words from three sources:
+We extract key words from three sources:` extract_disease_oncology.py` .

 (source 1) script1 used to extract tumor types key words from wiki.(https://en.wikipedia.org/wiki/List_of_cancer_types)